 Theme: Housing

-SB 79 - Planning and zoning: housing development: transit-oriented development (Wiener) - Appropriations Committee - Ask for a NO vote - Existing law handles disposal of surplus land by a local agency.
+SB 79 - Planning and zoning: housing development: transit-oriented development (Wiener) - To Governor’s Desk - Ask for a VETO - Existing law handles disposal of surplus land by a local agency.
 This bill includes land leased to support public transit agencies.
 SB79 is a massive up-zoning by the state.
 SB 79 projects are approved ministerially - without city or community input and without environmental review.
 It up-zones around transit stops, categorized into 3 "tiers".
 Depending on the tier, land around transit stops are up-zoned to 45, 55, 65, and 75 feet.
 All are eligible for more height using density bonuses and an "adjacency intensifier".
 Areas affected are within a 1/4 or 1/2 mile from each stop.
 Mapping shows these areas overlap, up-zoning along the whole transit line and extending into surrounding neighborhoods.
 In some cases, up-zoning entire communities.

 Up-zoning does not increase housing supply or affordability